 Best Foam Cushion – High Resilience Foam

-Overview: High Resilience foam is the best foam to use for cushions and is the leading foam type if you are looking for high responsiveness for extra bounce and quick return action.
+Summary: High Resilience foam at 2.8 – 3.0 lb. per cubic ft. is the best foam to use for cushions and is the leading foam type if you are looking for high responsiveness for extra bounce and quick return action.

-When it comes to what is the best foam for sofa cushions, High Resilience foam provides the most comfortable seat cushion and offers the highest longevity.
+When it comes to the best foam for sofa cushions, High Resilience foam claims the title.
+It provides the most comfortable seat cushion and offers the highest longevity.
 It is an excellent quality foam that is used in many different types of expensive furniture and yacht cushions.
-High Resilience foam is the heaviest foam on our list, at 3.0 lbs. per cubic foot, exceeding the minimum qualifying weight of 2.5 lbs. per cubic foot.
+High Resilience foam is one of the heaviest foams on our list, at 3.0 lb. per cubic ft.
+The minimum qualifying weight to be classified as High Resilience is 2.5 lb. per cubic ft.
 It is very buoyant and resilient, giving it high responsiveness.
 That means that it will return to its original shape quickly after compression.
 This is ideal for those that want more bounce in their cushions.
 With an open-cell structure, High Resilience foam is very springy but still offers sturdy support.
 It will also last a long time, between eight to ten years, as it begins to deteriorate and soften.

 Good Quality Foam Cushion – Lux Foam

-Overview: Lux foam is a good choice for those seeking a firmer foam cushion that will last around six years.
+Summary: Lux foam at 2.2 lb. per cubic ft. is a good choice to use for cushions for those seeking a firmer foam cushion that will last around six years.

 Most Common Foam Cushion – High-Density Foam

-Overview: High-Density foam is the most widely used foam for furniture because it is economical.
+Summary: High-Density foam at 1.9 lb. per cubic ft. is the most widely used foam for furniture because it is economical.
 It will provide support and comfort, but to a lesser degree than Lux or High Resilience foam.

-Overview: Polyurethane foam is the cheapest foam and will not be as comfortable or last as long as other foam types.
+Summary: Polyurethane foam at 1.2 lb. per cubic ft. is the cheapest foam and will not be as comfortable or last as long as other foam types.

 Is Memory Foam Good for Sofa Cushions?

-Overview: Memory foam would be too squishy, floppy, and slow to return to its original form if used as a solid foam piece for a seat cushion.
+Summary: Memory foam at 3.0 lb. per cubic ft. would be too squishy, floppy, and slow to return to its original form if used as a solid foam piece for a seat cushion.
 It would work best as a 1-2 inch thick topper layer.

 Memory foam is an excellent quality foam when it comes to mattresses, so it would make sense to translate this into sofa cushions.
 If you were to lay on your sofa with Memory foam cushions, it would be very comfortable.
 However, there are some problems.
 When you get up after lying or sitting on it, your sofa will be covered in wrinkles for several minutes as the Memory foam slowly recovers to its original height.
 There is also the price.
 Memory foam is more expensive than many other foam types and is not used in the production of seat cushions by furniture manufacturers.
 As such, furniture cushions will only contain memory foam if they are custom build.